-- Figure IND 3b shows the percentage of the population who received food stamps/SNAP by age category from 1975 to 2011. - In 1993, 10.4 percent of all persons received SNAP benefits, which declined steadily through 2000 and since then has risen to 14.1 percent in 2011. - Food Stamp/SNAP recipiency for adults ages 60 and over has always been lower than the rates of receipt for children and adults ages 18 - 59. - The percentage of older adults receiving SNAP benefits remained close to or below 5.0 percent until 2010 and 2011 when it increased to 5.4 and 6.4 percent respectively. - As with AFDC/TANF, Food Stamp/SNAP recipiency rates have been higher over time for children than for adults.
-Between 1980 and 2011, the percentage of all children who received SNAP benefits was at least double that of the adult recipiency rate.
-Among adults ages 18- 59 years old, 11.4 percent received SNAP benefits compared to 26.9 percent of children under 18 in 2011. - Table IND 3b shows the number and percentage of the population receiving Food Stamps/SNAP by age group from 1975 to 2011.
-While the levels are different, the trend in Food Stamp/SNAP recipiency for children and adults 18 - 59 years of age are similar over the time period.
+- In 1993, 10.4 percent of the total population received SNAP benefits.
+By 2012, the rate had increased to 14.6 percent (see Table IND 3b). - Food Stamp/SNAP recipiency for adults ages 60 and over has always been lower than the rates of receipt for children and adults ages 18 - 59. - The percentage of older adults receiving SNAP benefits was at or below 5.0 percent for the period 1980 - 2009.
+The rate began to increase in 2010 in response to the Great Recession.
+By 2012 the rate had increased to 6.8 percent.

+- Table IND 3b shows the number and percentage of the population receiving Food Stamps/SNAP by age group from 1975 to 2012.
+While the levels are different, the trend in Food Stamp/SNAP recipiency for children and adults 18 - 59 years of age are similar over the time period. - As with AFDC/TANF, Food Stamp/SNAP recipiency rates have been higher over time for children than for adults.
+Between 1980 and 2012, the percentage of all children who received SNAP benefits was at least double that of the adult recipiency rate.
+Among adults ages 18 59 years old, 11.9 percent received SNAP benefits compared to 27.8 percent of children under 18 in 2012.

 Table IND 3b.
-Number and Percentage of the Total Population Receiving SNAP benefits: 1975-2011
+Number and Percentage of the Total Population Receiving SNAP benefits: 1975-2012